A decentralized protocol for documenting cultural history.

 Collectors

-add stewardship context and provenance
+add stewardship context & provenance

 Institutions